The Food Traveler’s Guide to Morocco: What to Eat and How to Eat It

 By writing about the unique tastes and products that make each part of Morocco unique, Perfectly Morocco Tours takes its readers on a culinary tour of the country’s regions.
 Understanding how area differences affect food is important for enjoying Moroccan cuisine’s variety.

-Moroccan Wine: An Unexpected Complement to Traditional Cuisine
+Moroccan Wine: an Complement to Traditional Cuisine

 Even though most Moroccans are Muslims, the country has an interesting wine business that dates back to the Phoenician era.
 Meknes, Fès, and Berkane are the main places where wine is made because the temperature and land are perfect for growing grapes.